-The OECD launched this follow-up project to the Environmental Outlook.
+This project aims at identifying how feedbacks from poor environmental quality, climatic change and natural resource scarcity are likely to affect economic growth in the coming decades.
 A broad global assessment that encompass the economic growth implications of several environmental challenges.

 Degradation of the environment and natural capital compromises prospects for future economic growth and human well-being.
 Without more ambitious policies, the costs and consequences of inaction on important environmental challenges such as climate change, biodiversity loss, water scarcity and health impacts of pollution will be significant.
 The brochure provides an overview of the project.

 This report develops an analytical framework that assesses the macroeconomic, environmental and distributional consequences of energy subsidy reforms.
 The framework is applied to the case of Indonesia to study the consequences in this country of a gradual phase out of all energy consumption subsidies between 2012 and 2020.

 English, PDF, 1,281kb

 This brochure provides an overview of the OECD work on economy-environment modelling.